Raman optical activity: Biological Raman optical activity spectroscopy

 Due to its sensitivity to chirality, Raman optical activity is a useful probe of biomolecular structure and behaviour in aqueous solution.
 It has been used to study protein, nucleic acid, carbohydrate and virus structures.
 Though the method does not reveal information to the atomic resolution of crystallographic approaches, it is able to examine structure and behaviour in biologically more realistic conditions (compare the dynamic solution structure examined by Raman optical activity to the static crystal structure).

 Related spectroscopic methods

 Raman optical activity spectroscopy is related to Raman spectroscopy and circular dichroism.
 Recent studies have shown how by using optical vortex light beams, a distinct type of Raman optical activity that is sensitive to the orbital angular momentum of the incident light is manifest.

 Raman optical activity instruments

 Much of the existing work in the field has utilised custom-made instruments, though commercial instruments are now available.

+Enantios AG, a spin off of ETH Zurich has a CE certified forward-scattering ROA instrument on the market based on the paper published by founder Carin R. Lightner during her PhD.